 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-As at December 31, 2021, the Company is primarily exposed to foreign exchange risk through its United States dollars denominated, investment in preferred shares and the investment in Tally.
+As at December 31, 2022, the Company is primarily exposed to foreign exchange risk through its United States dollars denominated, investment in preferred shares.
 The Company mitigates foreign exchange risk by monitoring foreign exchange rate trends.
 The Company does not currently hedge its currency risk.